bazelbuild/rules_docker/README.md

   See https://github.com/bazelbuild/rules_docker/issues/1022 for more details.

 * Ensure your project has a `BUILD` or `BUILD.bazel` file at the top level.
 This can be a blank file if necessary.
-Otherwise you might see and error that looks
+Otherwise you might see an error that looks
 like:
 ```
 Unable to load package for //:WORKSPACE: BUILD file not found in any of the following directories.